CosmosDB/labs/dotnet/labs/03-querying_in_azure_cosmosdb.md

 You can optimize JOIN expressions with a subquery.

-Consider the following query which performs and self-join and then applies a filter on name, nutritionValue, and amount.
-We can use a subquery to filter out joined array items before joining with the next expression.
+Consider the following query which performs a self-join and then applies a filter on name, nutritionValue, and amount.
+We can use a subquery to filter out the joined array items before joining with the next expression.

 ```sql
 SELECT VALUE COUNT(1)